 Our congregation is led by a group of elders, or shepherds.
 These are spiritual leaders, godly men, our church family recognizes as examples to be followed on the path to Christ-likeness.
 These are men of faith and prayer, men committed to God’s Word and his will for Central, men with compassion for all people and an eagerness to serve.

 We are on a mission.
 God is saving us in order to be a blessing to others.
 We are ambassadors of Christ, the Lord’s representatives to all men, women, and children who are made in his holy image.
 It is our calling to continually share his love and grace throughout Amarillo and around the world.

 Our elders and ministers have carefully and prayerfully selected ten passages of Scripture we believe are core passages, foundational words that shape us.
 These are Bible passages that speak to the nature of our God and his work for us in Jesus Christ.
-They declare the truth of the Gospel, they remind us how to live in light of that Good News, they help us keep The Story straight.
+They declare the truth of the Gospel, reminding us how to live in light of that Good News.

 And they form us.

 These are formational passages that, when they get inside us, when they become a part of who we are, will shape us more into the image of God’s Son.